Updated on 7/8/20

 EH&S Resuming On-Campus Guidelines updated 5/28/2020

 Questions or Concerns?
 If you have any questions or concerns regarding the ramp-up process in general or about your lab’s ramp-up plans in particular, please discuss with your lab’s COVID-19 safety officer.
 Please also don’t hesitate to contact Marie Bao, BCMP Director of Research Administration or Stephen Blacklow, Chair of BCMP.

-- BCMP Scheduling for Dark Room C-211A (for Phase II ONLY) CURRENTLY OUT OF ORDER - TO BE REPAIRED SOON.
-Please check that no other person is utilizing the dark room before entering.
+- BCMP Scheduling for Dark Room C-211A (for Phase II ONLY) Please check that no other person is utilizing the dark room before entering.
 Sign up using this calendar link

 COVID-19 Safety Training Everyone must complete the safety training course before they can reenter campus once Phase I/II starts, depending on which group they are in: